USCIS Tax Return Requirement

 Tax returns can be crucial proof of naturalization eligibility if you want to obtain United States citizenship.

 The individual must bring certified tax returns for the last five years on the interview day.
-If that individual is married to a U.S. citizen, then certified tax transcripts for the last three years are required.
+Certified tax transcripts for the last three years are required if that individual is married to a U.S. citizen.

 USCIS Tax Return Requirement for Naturalization